+Table: B-3-b

-Table: B-3 Waiver Year -b Maximum Number of Participants Served At Any Point During the Year
+Waiver Year Maximum Number of Participants Served At Any Point During the Year

 Year 1

-i Year 2
+Year 2

 Year 3

-Application for 1915(c) HCBS Waiver: MS.0355.R04.00 - O...
-Page 32 of 134 c.
+Year 4

+Year 5

+- c.
 Reserved Waiver Capacity.
-The State may reserve a portion of the participant capacity of the waiver for specified purposes (e.g., provide for the community transition of institutionalized persons or furnish waiver services to individuals experiencing a crisis) subject to CMS review and approval.
-The State (select one):
+The state may reserve a portion of the participant capacity of the waiver for specified purposes (e.g., provide for the community transition of institutionalized persons or furnish waiver services to individuals experiencing a crisis) subject to CMS review and approval.
+The State (select one): - O Not applicable.
+The state does not reserve capacity. - The state reserves capacity for the following purpose(s).